Hong Kong Housing Authority and Housing Department

 Note 1:

-Apart from the related enforcement action under the Marking Scheme, the Noise Control Ordinance also provides legislative control over noise at any time.
-A tenant in breach of relevant provisions inside his / her flat will be allotted points upon conviction.
-In that case, the Warning System will not be applicable.
+Apart from related enforcement action under the Marking Scheme, the Noise Control Ordinance also provides legislative control over noise at any time.
+A tenant^ in breach of relevant provisions inside his/ her flat will be allotted points upon conviction.
+In such cases, the Warning System will not be applicable.

 Note 2: